SaiSindhuja197/Azure-Arc-enabled-SQL-Server/02-Arc-enabled-SQL-Server-2012.md

 ## Task 1: Log in to Azure Portal in SQL Server via Hyper-V Manager

+In this task, you are going to connect your on-prem Hyper-V SQL Server VM to Azure using Azure Arc, so it can be managed like a native Azure resource.
+The script installs the Azure Arc SQL extension to enable this connection.

 1. In the Azure portal, click on the search tab at the top and search for **SQL Server(1)**, then select **SQL Server - Azure Arc(2)**.

    ![](media/EX1-Task1-Step2.png)